RBGKew/bioinfo-utils/docs/cluster/about-hatta.md

 For larger files or many files you can use rsync via the terminal Copying to hatta:

-	rsync -zvP /local/file/or/directory username@hatta://directory/to/copy/to
+	rsync -avP /local/file/or/directory username@hatta://directory/to/copy/to

 Copying from hatta:

-	rsync -zvP username@hatta://file/or/directory/to/copy /local/destination/for/files
+	rsync -avP username@hatta://file/or/directory/to/copy /local/destination/for/files

 If you want to copy a directories contents and not the directory itself add a trailing "/" to the first argument.
 If the rsync command is interupted just  re-run the exact command and its should continue from the file it was last transfering.